• Level of education

 Read more

-Knowledge of vector calculus, cylindrical and spherical coordinate systems, differential operators, basic trigonometric functions.
+Knowledge of vector calculus, cylindrical and spherical coordinate systems, differential operators, and basic trigonometric functions.

 Recommended prerequisites: